fatiando/tutorials/README.md

 ## License

-The tutorials are free software: you can redistribute it and/or modify it under the terms of the BSD 3-clause License.
+All Python source code is made available under the BSD 3-clause license.
+You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.

+Unless otherwise specified, all figures and Jupyter notebooks are available under the Creative Commons Attribution 4.0 License (CC-BY).

-A copy of this license is provided in the [`LICENSE.txt`](LICENSE.txt) file.
+The full text of these licenses is provided in the [`LICENSE.txt`](LICENSE.txt) file.